mpangburn/PartiallyAppliedOperators/README.md

 In this way, currying allows for composable, reusable functions.

-Since operators are really just infix functions (with special symbols), they can also be partially applied.
+Since operators are really just infix functions with special symbols, they can also be partially applied.
 Partially appplied operators are especially useful for mapping over or filtering a list:

 ```haskell
 numbers = [1, 2, 3, 4, 5]